angelo-wf/LakeSnes/README.md

 - The SPC700 tests by raddad772 found [here](https://github.com/raddad772/jsmoo/tree/main/misc/tests/GeneratedTests) (part of JSmoo, a JS-based set of emulators; tests also included in TomHarte's repo).
 - Various SPC and DSP test by Blargg (from [here](https://forums.nesdev.org/viewtopic.php?f=12&t=10697&p=121027#p121027) and [here](https://forums.nesdev.org/viewtopic.php?f=12&t=18005)).
 - The source for the BRR-tools from [SMW central](https://www.smwcentral.net), found [here](https://github.com/jimbo1qaz/BRRtools/tree/32-bit-samples).
+- [SDL2](https://www.libsdl.org) is used for the frontend window/rendering/audio/input handling.
 - [This](https://github.com/kuba--/zip) zip-library is used for zipped rom loading support.